Personal

 since October, 1970.
 He joined the staff of the former Musician's

-Club of America, in 1970, when what's now known as Lakeside Manor
+Club of America in 1970 when what's now known as Lakeside Manor

 Condominiums was first built.
 John Hildebrand, the owner and developer,